randoruf/randoruf.github.io/shared/autonomous_parking/index.md

 **Details**: This project will be developed and tested fully in simulation.

 - [ ] For the first part of the project (planning), we will use 2D simulation and investigate well-known motion planning algorithms such as A*, RRT and PRM.
   - [x] parking spaces assignment algorithms (static scenarios)
-  - [x] single-agent motion planning with simple replanning to avoid obstacles.
+  - [x] single-agent motion planning under kinematic constraints (Reed Shepp Curve and RRT\*) with simple replanning to avoid obstacles.
   - [ ] parking spaces assignment algorithms (dynamic scenarios, some parking spaces are occupied, and vehicle can go in and out)
   - [ ] sensitivity analysis on the orietntation term for weight Euclidean distance (grid search), will the $w_0$ change the conclusions or simulation results.
 What is the best value for the orientation term.
   - [ ] Adding more heursitcs function to parking space assignment algorithms (moving obstacle density, how far to the moving obstacles, and whether its right and left side parking spaces are occupied).